Human Services (HSRV)

 54 hours lecture; 54 hours total

-This course will include strategies and techniques in crisis intervention for individuals training to work in the helping profession including how to conduct intake interviews; provide information, referrals and documentation; and utilize the essential active listening skills for people in crisis.
-Topics covered are suicide prevention, domestic violence, substance abuse, mental health, crosscultural competencies, and legal issues including confidentiality.
+This course will include strategies and techniques in crisis intervention and the effects of trauma for individuals training to work in the helping profession including how to conduct intake interviews; provide information, referrals, and documentation; and utilize the essential active listening skills for people in crisis.
+Topics covered overview of crisis and trauma, suicide prevention, domestic violence, substance abuse, mental health, cross-cultural competencies, and legal issues including confidentiality.

 Transfers to CSU only